juanibianchi/coro/PROJECT_STATUS.md

 ❌ Redis-backed rate limiting optional: without Redis we fall back to in-memory limits (not suitable for multi-instance deploys)
 ❌ Apple Sign-In verification currently skips signature checks unless `APPLE_CLIENT_ID` is provided ❌ No web interface - iOS only
+❌ Web search requires `TAVILY_API_KEY`; lacks caching, per-prompt toggles, and intent gating (global enable only) — this is now the highest-priority follow-up

 ---